m-Py/anticlust/inst/HOW_TO_CITE_ANTICLUST.md

 Papenberg and Klau (2021) presented an adaptation of the LCW method to incorporate categorical constraints in the anticlustering process (i.e,, ensure that a nominal variable is as evenly distributed as possible between groups).
 This extension is used when specifying the `categories` argument in `anticlustering()`.
 The function `categorical_sampling()` implements the stratified split that initially balances the categories across clusters, and is internally called by `anticlustering()`.
 Papenberg and Klau (2021) also discuss using a reduced number of exchange partners when the LCW algorithm runs; this happens when using the function `fast_anticlustering()` and specifying the argument `k_neighbours`.

-The optimal anticlustering method based on integer linear programming (i.e., `method = "ilp"`) was presented in Papenberg and Klau (2021).
+The optimal anticlustering method for maximum **diversity** based on integer linear programming (i.e., `method = "ilp"`) was presented in Papenberg and Klau (2021).
 This ILP is an extension of the model by Grötschel and Wakabayashi (1989).

+The optimal anticlustering method for maximum **dispersion** based on integer linear programming was presented in Papenberg, Breuer, et al. (in press).
+This method is also used by the function `optimal_dispersion()`.

+The three phase search algorithm algorithm was developed by Yang et al. (2022).

 ## References for anticlustering objectives